DAFFA4EVER/Fuzzy-Hu-Tao/README.md

 * flag  = True/False
     - True : Means we can read the data (either bengkel.xlsx or test.xlsx)
     - False : Means we can't read the data (either bengkel.xlsx or test.xlsx)

+If you have some questions, ask me on Discord (DA4#6300)